 Gluten free Christmas cut out cookies in the shapes of Santa, snowmen, stockings, stars, and more?
 Of course!

-This recipe yields the perfect gluten free holiday sugar cookies, but if you’re looking for more meals and desserts to round out the menu on your special occasion, check out my archive of gluten free holiday recipes for more ideas.
+This recipe yields the perfect gluten free holiday sugar cookies, but if you’re looking for more Christmas cookies to round out your cookie plate, check out my archive of gluten free Christmas cookies for more ideas.

 If you or a loved one suffers from food allergies, check out my suggestions below to eliminate dairy and eggs from my gluten sugar cookies recipe.